 Pros: Versatility: can pack a wide variety of foods.
 Great for soup, pasta, or hot food lovers.

 Cons: My kids find this box hard to open and close without help.
 A little larger in size than some other options.
+A few people have said the thermos was not big enough for them.
+However, I think it’s a pretty good portion especially with the other compartments filled with other foods.

 Pros: stainless steel, easy to clean, durable, compatible with leakproof containers and liners, fits into most standard lunch bags.